kubevela/kubevela/docs/en/end-user/rollout-app.md

 If you want to let `AppRollout` adopt the Application with `rolloutPlan`, please add the annotations in application to tell `AppRollout` to adopt rollout, and clean the strategy in `spec.rolloutPlan` to avoid conflicts.

-eg. update application before, by apply this yaml
+eg. to let AppRollout adopt the application above, you should update the application like below:
 ```shell
 apiVersion: core.oam.dev/v1beta1
 kind: Application